avikaml/MyBot/readme.md

-This is a bot that I made for fun that works on discord servers!
+This is a bot that I'm making for fun that works on discord servers!

-Atm - bot command prefix is '!'
+At the moment, the deafult bot command prefix is '!'

 Current Features:
 1. Hello/Goodbye message when a user Joins/Leaves